MagicFoundation/Alcinoe/README.md

 Alcinoe
 =======

 Alcinoe is a library of visual and non-visual components for Delphi.
-The components can be used in commercial as well as shareware and freeware and open source projects without cost.
-Alcinoe is compatible with <b>Delphi Alexandria 11.3</b>.
-Please "star" (like) this project in GitHub!
-It's cost nothing but help to reference the code
+These components can be used in commercial, shareware, freeware, and open-source projects at no cost.
+Alcinoe is compatible with Delphi Alexandria 11.3.
+If you find this project useful, please consider giving it a 'star' on GitHub.
+It doesn't cost anything, but it helps to promote the code.

 <img src="https://github.com/MagicFoundation/Alcinoe/blob/master/References/DocImages/img-24.jpg?raw=true" alt="like" />